 The key to success at this stage is twofold and very simple: taking it seriously enough to prepare beforehand and staying calm, which is much easier when you feel prepared.

-This way, if anything does go wrong during the process, it will be rectifiable as you will have caught it in good time.
+This way, if anything does go wrong during the process, it’ll be rectifiable as you’ll have caught it in good time.